Onboarding a component from GitLab with the CLI

 The PipelineRun will run only for submitters who have permission to run PipelineRuns or who receive an /ok-to-testcomment from an authorized user.

-For further details on PipelineRun permissions, please refer to the PipelinesAsCode documentation. -
+For further details on PipelineRun permissions, see the PipelinesAsCode documentation. -

 -

-Once the merge request is made, a build pipeline should start.
+After the pull request is created, a build pipeline starts.
 Track its progress in the Konflux UI or see the final status in GitLab after the pipeline completes.
 If the pipeline is successful, merge the merge request.